TeiNam/prometheus-rds-exporter/docs/grafana-dashboard-update.md

 Requirements:

-- Member of Qonto's organization on Grafana.com
+- Member of TeiNam's organization on Grafana.com

 Steps: